 - Photo to send to us for security measures

 - Assessment test (this will be provided via email when you have booked)

 1. Travel arrangement

-You are not covered either by the College for insurance in any form.
+You are not covered by BMA for insurance in any form.
 It is essential that you have some form of cover.
-Should you wish to take out an alternative insurance for your programme we are happy for you to do so but PLEASE you MUST take out insurance cover prior to leaving the country.
+Should you wish to take out alternative insurance for your program we are happy for you to do so but PLEASE you MUST take out insurance coverage prior to leaving the country.
 Please REMEMBER to take your policy document with you to France.

 3. Personal money